learn-tdd-in/learntdd.in/src/react/index.md

 ## Implementing Component Behavior

-Rerun the tests.
+Rerun the Cypress test.
 Now we get a new kind of test failure:

 > Timed out retrying after 4000ms: expected '&lt;input&gt;' to have value '', but the value was 'New message'